RaysternWong/IoT-for-Modern-Agriculture/Doc/Setup Arduino.md

 <h3>Setup Arduino</h3>
 <hr/>
-1. Download and install[Arduino IDE](https://www.arduino.cc/en/Main/Software) , if you would like use portable version, please download        from "Window Zip File"<br/>
+1. Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software) , if you would like use portable version, please download      from "Window Zip File"<br/>
    The installer will request you to install CP210X driver as well, please accept it for connect to NodeMCU.
 <hr/>
 2. Open Arduino IDE,nclick on File->Preference , copy the URL below into "Addition Board Manager URL"<br/>